Bloc Québécois candidates in the 2006 Canadian federal election

 In the 2006 Canadian federal election, the Bloc Québécois ran candidates in all 75 ridings of the province of Quebec.
-Some Bloc Québécois candidates of them have their separate pages, but all can be found here with relevant information.

 Candidates

 Alain Charette

-A professional pilot and a teacher, he also ran in the 2004 election, where he finished second, 9% behind Liberal incumbent Marcel Proulx.
-In 2006 he ran and lost again in Hull—Aylmer, this time only 3.6% behind Proulx despite dropping over 3%.
-Proulx lost more votes, most of which were gained by the Conservatives and New Democrats.
+A professional pilot and a teacher, he also ran as the Bloc Québécois candidate for Hull—Aylmer in the 2004 election, where he finished second, 9% behind Liberal incumbent Marcel Proulx.
+In 2006 he ran in the district once again and lost to Proulx for a second time, albeit only by 3.6% of the vote.
+Proulx saw a greater loss in votes compared to 2004 than Charette, most of which were gained by the Conservatives and New Democrats.
 Hull-Aylmer is one of the most federalist ridings in Quebec.

 Alain Charette is a founding member of "Le Québec, Un Pays", a Quebec separatist group, currently led by Edith Gendron, the wife of Gatineau MP Richard Nadeau.